 Compensation/Organization Committee.
 The Compensation Committee, which is composed solely of independent directors as defined under the regulations of the NYSE, non-employee directors, as defined under Rule 16b-3 of the Exchange Act, and outside directors for purposes of grandfathering provisions under Section 162(m) of the Code, oversees our compensation plans.
 Such oversight includes decisions regarding executive management salaries, incentive compensation and long-term compensation plans, as well as Company-wide equity plans for our employees.
-This committee also reviews the Board's compensation plan for non-employee directors, determines whether independent compensation regarding the Compensation Committee's processes and procedures for determining executive and non-employee director compensation, see the "COMPENSATION DISCUSSION AND ANALYSIS" section of this Proxy Statement.
+This committee also reviews the Board's compensation plan for non-employee directors, determines whether independent compensation consultants should be utilized and oversees management succession planning.
+For further information regarding the Compensation Committee's processes and procedures for determining executive and non-employee director compensation, see the "Compensation Discussion and Analysis" section of this Proxy Statement.
 Our Compensation Committee held three meetings during fiscal year 2018.
-The "REPORT OF THE COMPENSATION COMMITTEE OF THE BOARD OF DIRECTORS" is included in this Proxy Statement.
+The "Report of the Compensation/Organization Committee of the Board of Directors" is included in this Proxy Statement.

 Nominating/Governance Committee.
 The Nominating Committee is composed solely of independent directors as defined under the regulations of the NYSE and is responsible for recruiting and retaining qualified persons to serve on our Board, including recommending such individuals to the Board for nomination for election as directors; for evaluating director independence; and for oversight of our ethics and compliance activities.
 The Nominating Committee also considers written suggestions from stockholders, including potential nominees for election, and oversees other governance programs such as the Company's Corporate Governance Guidelines.
-This committee also considers on the Board and its committees.
+This committee also conducts performance evaluations for directors being elected at each annual meeting of stockholders, and engages in succession planning for the Board and key leadership roles on the Board and its committees.
 Our Nominating Committee held one meeting during fiscal year 2018.